MohamedTarekO/alx-system_engineering-devops/0x01-shell_permissions/README.md

+SHELL PERMISSIONS TASKS

-0-a script that switches the current user to the user betty
+0-a script that switches the current user to the user betty.

 1-a script that prints the effective username of the current user.